jclapis/QSharpTripleSlash/README.md

 It will automatically add an `# Input` section if your method has input parameters, and a subsection for each one.
 It will also add an `# Output` section if your method returns something besides `UnitType`.
+It also supports Type Parameters for generic-style functions and operations.

 Pressing `Enter` on a line within a documentation comment will automatically add a new line that has three forward slashes and is properly indented, making it easy to write multiline comments.